maiste/maiste.fr/content/blog/2024/donations.md

 - [La Quadrature Du Net (LQDN)](https://www.laquadrature.net/en/), a French NPO focus on online privacy protection for their involvement into protecting our digital right in the European Union.
+- [Wikipedia](https://wikipedia.org), because this is the biggest knowledge database on the internet and it needs to be preserved.

 ## Open Source Projects